 In this article, I will take a look at the determinants and benefits of resilience, as well as some tips on how to become more resilient.

-The truth probably lies somewhere in the middle.
+The real meaning probably lies somewhere in the middle.
 Resilience can manifest both as a quick recovery or the full retention of psychological stability during times of stress.
 The type of resilience can depend on both the person themselves as well as the nature of the adverse event.

 American researchers have proposed the GROW framework of resilience, which defines the four core ingredients: